Christian-A-Kehr/Python-eksamen/README.md

 Python eksamen

 Project name: Bilhandler

 Short description:
-	using web scraping to collet date and write data to a csv fil. afterwards clean data, use date to show use of applying mathematical and statistical operations. last use data to for clustering and classification List of used technologies
+	Using web scraping to collet date and write data to a csv fil. afterwards clean data,
+	use date to show use of applying mathematical and statistical operations. last use data to for clustering and classification

+List of used technologies
 	- data structures (lists and Dictionaries) (done)
 	- Loops (done